Cloud-Schematics/LAMP/README.md

 ## Configuring your deployment values

-The following variables need to be set before using the template:
+The following variables need to be set before you can use the template:

 * `softlayer_username` is a the infrastructure user name.
 Go to https://cloud.ibm.com/iam/users/, select your name, then verify the user name is listed in the VPN password section.
 * `softlayer_api_key` is a classic infrastructure API key.
 Go to https://cloud.ibm.com/iam/users/, select your name, then verify that a classic infrastructure API key is already created in the API keys section.
 If you don't have one already, go to https://cloud.ibm.com/iam/#/apikeys and create one.

-### Deployment values

-The following deployment values must be set.
-You can enter customized values or accept the default values.
+You must also set the following deployment values on the Create page.
+You can enter customized values or accept the defaults.

 |Value Name|Description|Default Value|
 |-------------|-----------|-------------|